AscendingCreations/AxumSession/README.md

 - Convenient API for `Session` no need to mark as Read or Write making Usage Easier.
 - Uses `dashmap` for internal memory lookup and storage to achieve high throughput.
 - Uses Serdes for Data Serialization so it can store any Serdes supported type's into the Sessions data.
-- Supports Redis, SurrealDB and SQLx optional Databases out of the Box.
+- Supports Redis, SurrealDB, MongoDB and SQLx optional Databases out of the Box.
 - Supports Memory Only usage.
 No need to use a persistant database.
 - Supports Per Session SessionID cookie Encryption for enhanced Security.
 - Supports SessionID renewal for enhanced Security.